leishilin/BitmapReader/README.md

-# Hello_world
+# BitmapReader
-my first repository
-hello!
+a simple reader of bitmaps.